 The other advantages of a corporation center around the fact that it is far more established in the courts.
 The corporation as an entity has been around for centuries, and therefore court systems have had plenty of time to establish precedent regarding how they’ll be treated.

 In addition, the corporation has the same structure in every state, whereas all 50 states have their own version of the LLC.
-These are advantages because, when it comes to court cases, certainty is always preferred over uncertainty — if there’s no consistent, established rules, it’s harder to abide by them in a compliant manner.
+These are advantages because, when it comes to court cases, certainty is always preferred over uncertainty — if there are no consistent, established rules, it’s harder to abide by them in a compliant manner.

 How Can I Convert an LLC Into a Corporation?